What is SIMCelt?

 A key case study will investigate the Solway Firth, which is a unique marine ecosystem on the boundary between England and Scotland.
 As such, the Firth’s southern boundary is subject to the English North West Marine Planning Area under the jurisdiction of the Marine Management Organisation.
 The northern Scottish area of the Firth falls under the Marine Scotland Act 2010 and the Scottish National Marine Plan.

-The second SIMCelt newsletter can be viewed here:
+The July 2017 SIMCelt newsletter can be viewed here

-The official SIMCelt website can be reached here
+The February 2017 SIMCelt newsletter can be viewed here